-- (1) At age fourteen (14), or prior to grade nine (9), all students, including students with an Individualized Education Program (IEP), shall develop an initial four (4)-year plan of focused and purposeful high school study. - (2) The initial plan of focused and purposeful high school study shall be jointly prepared by the student, parent or guardian, and school counselor or faculty advisor. - (3) The plan of focused and purposeful high school study shall: - (a) Cover either grades nine through twelve (9-12) or grades eight through twelve (8-12); - (b) Connect the student's goals for high school to the courses or training that equip the student with the skills necessary to meet his or her goals after high school; - (c) Consider a variety of indicators, such as student academic strengths and needs, attendance, behavior, and course grades; - Include information regarding programs of study, a student's readiness for specific early post-secondary courses (EPSOs), and elective focuses aligned to the student's interest inventory results; - (e) Provide students with opportunities to begin building technical skills in a field of interest, in addition to employability skills required to be successful in that job; and - (f) If applicable, identify possible transition service needs of a student under the applicable components of the student's IEP. - (4) The plan of study shall be reviewed annually by the student and school counselor or faculty advisor and revised based on the student's academic progress and changes in the student's interests and career goals.
+- (1) At age fourteen (14), or prior to grade nine (9), all students, including students with an Individualized Education Program (IEP) and/or 504 plan, shall develop an initial four (4)-year plan of focused and purposeful high school study.
+The plan of study shall be reviewed annually by the student and school counselor or faculty advisor and revised based on the student's academic progress and changes in the student's postsecondary interests and career goals.
+Results of various types of assessments will also be used in adjusting the plan of study. - (2) As part of the of the plan of focused and purposeful high school study, all students shall take a career aptitude assessment during grade seven (7) or grade eight (8) and use the results to inform their plan of study. - (3) The initial plan of focused and purposeful high school study shall be jointly prepared by the student, parent or guardian, and school counselor or faculty advisor, and the IEP and/or 504 team as appropriate. - (4) The plan of focused and purposeful high school study shall: - (a) Cover either grades nine through twelve (9-12) or grades eight through twelve (8-12);

+- (b) Connect the student's goals for high school to the courses or training that equip the student with the skills necessary to meet his or her goals after highschool; - (c) Consider a variety of indicators, such as student academic strengths and needs, attendance, behavior, and course grades; - (d) Include information regarding elective focuses aligned to the student's career aptitude assessment results, including relevant career and technical education (CTE) programs of study, a student's readiness for specific early post-secondary courses (EPSOs), industry credentials, and work-based learning experiences; - (e) Provide students with opportunities to begin building technical skills in a field of interest, in addition to employability, work-ethic, and leadership skills required to be successful in that job; and - (f) If applicable, identify possible transition service needs of a student under the applicable components of the student's IEP and/or 504 plan.

+III.
 Assessment